 Treats high blood pressure.
+A lower blood pressure will reduce the risk of strokes and heart attacks.
 May be used alone or together with other medicines.
 Belongs to a class of drugs called antihypertensives.

 There may be other brand names for this medicine.